akhil3shh/OverWatch/README.md

 Tools used: Python, PyGame framework, Canva Pro

 The entire project has been built from scratch.
 Static images are used as backgrounds.
-Tiers of proceedurally drawn targets are animated onto each level and we get them moving and checked if the player has shot.
+Tiers of procedurally drawn targets are animated onto each level and we get them moving and checked if the player has shot.
 Once the player clears a full level of targets, they proceed to the next level.
 Needless to say, with each level the difficulty of the game increases.